-Have a boy growing into a teenager?
+Have a boy growing into a teenager or in the thick of things now?
 Here is some great advice for moms raising teenage boys.

 Raising teenage boys can be a challenge.
 As my son grows into a teenager right before my eyes, I have to admit that I’m freaking out a bit!
 I have been thinking a lot about how much he has changed since becoming a tween.
 He will be a teenager in one more year and I want to make sure we keep a good mother and son relationship.

 I knew how to be a mom to a little boy who got scared, or who drenched me with water on bumper boats.
 I knew how to react when he pestered his little sister for fun or did stupid stuff (believe me there has been enough of this to write a book!).
 But now as he gets older, I have started questioning what he needs most from me.
 This whole transitioning into teendom is scary!

 I’m excited for my son to become a young man, but there are days I so desperately long for that little boy in the batman costume.

 Now he’s in 6th grade.
 What happened to my little boy?
 I still remember writing a letter to him on his first day of Kindergarten!

 After I dropped him off for his first day of middle school, I spent most of the day writing down my thoughts and reading articles about teenage boys.